-Let's dissect the data and examine the info to project how much car insurance will cost in 2018.
+Let's dissect the data and examine the info to project how much car insurance will cost moving forward.

 A handful of times in your life, you've probably looked at a bill and asked — or screamed — “why did that go up?”
 Car insurance is a common cause of this stress, thanks to its nasty habit of increasing in price even when you haven't filed a claim.
 Using what’s called a “rate increase,” car insurance companies justify raising premiums even in the absence of an incident.
 Let’s review the technical definition of a rate increase, why they exist, and other ways your insurer can raise your rates.

 Typically, you can expect your car insurance premium to increase if you've had an at-fault accident, added drivers to your policy, moved your primary address, changed or upgraded coverage, or added a vehicle.
 If none of these events occurred and you're still trying to figure out what triggered your higher bill, you could be the victim of a rate increase.
 In order to fully understand rate increases, it’s important to know how insurance companies — home or auto — set your premium.
 Most of the information used by auto insurance companies is historical data used to predict what their future losses — or claim payments — could be.